Augusta ME: Living History In Maine’s Capital City

 TOUR: Old Fort Western

 A tour of the wooden fort is a fascinating trip through time.
-During Colonial America, this area of mid-Maine was unsettled wilderness.
+During Colonial America, this area of mid-Maine was an unsettled wilderness.
 European merchants used the Kennebec River to transport items to trade with Native Americans for beaver pelts.

-By the 1920’s, the buildings that remained of Fort Western served as a run down flop house for Irish immigrants.
+By the 1920s, the buildings that remained of Fort Western served as a run-down flop house for Irish immigrants.

 Fort As Wilderness Store